03amir/swap-client/README.md

 ```
 ├── src/
     ├── components/         code for components
-    ├── Pages/              code for the pages
+    ├── pages/              code for the pages
+    ├── contex/             belongs to usercontex

 ```